Kunlong1994/lab3/Installing-OpenCV.md

 #### 3. Run the test

 To check and make sure everything is working, we will run the `face-detection` example.
+This code will detect a face in an image then put a red circle around it.
+We will run the example with an image of the Mona Lisa included in the `examples` directory of the `opencv` package.

 Create a new file called `face-detection.js`